KDE/digikam-doc/image_editor/enhancement_tools.rst

     - In the middle there is the useful search bar at the top, with a list of groups of effects below.
 Each group can be opened with a double click or by clicking the small arrow on the left of the name.

-    - Right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the **Apply** and the **Ok** buttons.
+    - On the right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the **Apply** and the **Ok** buttons.
+The **Cancel** button stop all current processing and return to the Image Editor.

 You can search a filter using in their groups, but the fastest way to find them is to use the search bar on the top of list.
 On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.

-For all the G'MIC-Qt filters you can see:
+For all the G'MIC-Qt filters you can see these behaviors:

-    - The processing time can be quite long, with many megapixel images and maybe a not too powerful computer you could have to wait even minutes, be patient.
-The computer can be used for other operations during processing.
+    - The processing time can be quite long, with many megapixel images.
+If the computer is not enough powerful, time to process an image can take a while.
+A progress bar on the bottom of the G'MIC-Qt dialog will indicate the computation progress.

-    - There are really a lot of settings for each filter, pay attention to the splitter on the right to see them all.
-It's possible to enlarge the G'MIC-Qt dialog if necessary, or better switch to **Fullscreen**.
+    - There are a lot of settings for each filter which can be not fully visible.
+A splitter on the right allows to see them all.
+Also, it's possible to enlarge the G'MIC-Qt dialog if necessary, or better switch to **Fullscreen** with the button on the bottom.

-    - Between all the the various parameters, depending of the filter selected, increasing the iterations have to be done carefully, as the times can increase exponentially before to see the result.
+    - Depending of the filter selected, some parameters can increase a lots the iterations on the image.
+Adjust the settings carefully, as the times can increase exponentially before to see the result.

 It's suggested to explore all the available effects in G'MIC-Qt, as you can find really interesting artistic solutions for your photo.
 See `this online review <https://jpfleury.github.io/gfo-demos/demos/fruits-400/index.html>`_ of all G'MIC-Qt filters for details.